+ 86-13923347227

 • Pet Toys: Items like leashes or chew toys have high markups.
 A $2 toy can retail for $10.

-Why It’s Profitable: Pet owners are willing to spend on their pets, and these products often have low production costs and high retail value.
+Why It’s Profitable: Given that pet owners are increasingly willing to spend on their pets, these products become particularly attractive—not only do they typically have low production costs, but they also command high retail value.

 7. Sports and Fitness Equipment